-- and utility hookups. - amenities to avoid user conflicts. - Provide circulation control (e.g., bollards, landscape boulders, planting, etc.) along Park Street to separate vehicles from the parking space. - Replace the field map and sponsor sign to help visitors better identify their field destination.
-Additional signage on-site may offer trail wayfinding, regulatory and emergency information. - Opportunity to place accessible aggregate pathways 1.5m wide to accommodate 2-way foot traffic and enhance the existing trail system. - Plant additional deciduous trees on site for player and observer shade. - Include an evergreen tree buffer to define the park boundary and offer privacy to neighbours. - visual interest and habitat space in warmer months. - Goal posts showing age: needs refurbishment or replacement in 2-5 years. - Connect the site via boardwalk over the drainage ditch.
+- Install a permanent and accessible washroom facility with a potable water hookup centralized on-site but not too far away from maintenance access and utility hookups. - Design a dog park facility near the walking trails and away from other amenities to avoid user conflicts. - Provide circulation control (e.g., bollards, landscape boulders, planting, etc.) along Park Street to separate vehicles from the parking space. - Replace the field map and sponsor sign to help visitors better identify their field destination.
+Additional signage on-site may offer trail wayfinding, regulatory and emergency information. - Opportunity to place accessible aggregate pathways 1.5m wide to accommodate 2-way foot traffic and enhance the existing trail system. - Plant additional deciduous trees on site for player and observer shade. - Include an evergreen tree buffer to define the park boundary and offer privacy to neighbours. - Renaturalize some of the parkland to ease maintenance efforts and offer visual interest and habitat space in warmer months. - Goal posts showing age: needs refurbishment or replacement in 2-5 years. - Connect the site via boardwalk over the drainage ditch.
 This also offers visitors a purposeful site feature.